Bytown and Prescott Railway

 The railway's right of way parallels Highway 416 for much of its length, and is easily visible from the ground and air.
 It is particularly prominent where it passes under Highway 401 just west of the 416 terminus outside Prescott.
-Short portions in the Ottawa area remain in use for a variety of services, most notably the O-Train Trillium Line.
+Short portions in the Ottawa area remain in use for a variety of services, most notably O-Train Line 2.

 History

 Origins

 Bytowners had been promoting their town as the capital of Canada since the 1840s.
 At the time the town's only connections with the world were via dirt road, the Ottawa River to Montreal and the Rideau Waterway to Kingston.
-The Ottawa river was a major route for the shipping of logs from the interior of Upper Canada, especially the areas now part of Algonquin Park, to Quebec City where they were loaded on ships for sales in Europe.
+The Ottawa River was a major route for the shipping of logs from the interior of Upper Canada, especially the areas now part of Algonquin Park, to Quebec City where they were loaded on ships for sales in Europe.

 The first mention of a rail link to the St. Lawrence River dates to 1848, Railways were developing in the United States at this point, and there were plans for a line to Ogdensburg, New York, directly opposite Prescott.
 There were also talks about a railway connecting Montréal to Toronto, which would form as the Grand Trunk Railway in 1852.
 It was expected these lines would pass along the north shore of the St. Lawrence, through Prescott.

-At the northern end of the proposed route, the natural location for the terminus would be just upstream of the Chaudière Falls, where logs could be loaded directly off the river onto trains.
-Only a few hundred meters upstream the river widened considerably on the southern bank, forming a wide area of calm water with the small inlet of Nepean Bay in the southeastern corner.
-On the eastern side of the bay was a large area of flat land known as LeBreton Flats (now the name of the entire area), perfect for a railway yard.
-This area had originally been selected for the Rideau Canal, but a land swindle led to it being moved to a far less advantageous location downstream from the Chaudière Falls.

 Former Bytown mayor and cabinet minister Richard William Scott recalled that in early 1850, he and Edward McGillivray (Ottawa's second mayor) discussed the need for a rail connection of Bytown with the "contemplated trunk which was to unite Montreal and Toronto".
 This compelled Scott to prepare a petition asking for an act incorporating a company to construct a railway between Bytown and Prescott.
 The charter was obtained the following month in August 1850, and a meeting of the promoters was held in the Town Hall at the Lower Town Market, where Robert Bell, later to become secretary of the company, was meeting secretary.
 John McKinnon was chosen as president, and Walter Shanly was appointed engineer.
 Bell was the owner of what would become the Ottawa Citizen.

+At the northern end of the proposed route, the natural location for the terminus would be just upstream of the Chaudière Falls, where logs could be loaded directly off the river onto trains.
+Only a few hundred meters upstream the river widened on the southern bank, forming a wide area of calm water with the small inlet of Nepean Bay in the southeastern corner.
+On the eastern side of the bay was a large area of flat land known as LeBreton Flats (now the name of the entire area), perfect for a railway yard.
+This area had originally been selected for the Rideau Canal, but a land swindle led to it being moved to a far less advantageous location downstream from the Chaudière Falls.